CTPUG/wafer/README.rst

 TODO
 ====

-* Make the code easier to use for other conferences (split out theming, etc).
+* Make the code easier to use for other conferences (split out theming, etc.).
 * Improve the talk submission management module:

   * Better display of accepted talks.